Structure of Chern-Simons Graviton Scattering Amplitudes from Topological Graviton Equivalence Theorem and Double Copy: Massive Graviton Scattering Amplitudes, TGRET and Double Copy

 \vs

 Inspecting the above full amplitude \eqref{eq:app-Amp-4hp}, we see that the individual leading energy-dependence is only $\bar{s}^{\frac{1}{2}}\!\propto\!E^1$.\ In comparison with the leading energy dependence of each sub-amplitude in Eqs.\eqref{eq:Amp-4hp-c}-\eqref{eq:Amp-4hp-u}, we further find that there are striking energy-power cancellations of $E^{11}\!\ito\!
-E^{1}$ in the four-point graviton scattering amplitude \eqref{eq:app-Amp-4hp}.\ Taking the high energy expansion for the full scattering amplitude \eqref{eq:app-Amp-4hp}, we can derive its leading-energy contribution of $O(\bar{s}^{\frac{1}{2}})$ and its sub-leading-energy contribution of $O(\bar{s}^{\,0})$ as follows:
+E^{1}$ in the four-point graviton scattering amplitude \eqref{eq:app-Amp-4hp}.\ This agrees with the energy cancellation in Eq.\eqref{eq:DE-NhP-Nphi} (for $N\hsm\!=\!4$) as predicted by our general power counting analysis joined with the TGRET.\ Taking the high energy expansion for the full scattering amplitude \eqref{eq:app-Amp-4hp}, we can derive its leading-energy contribution of $O(\bar{s}^{\frac{1}{2}})$ and its sub-leading-energy contribution of $O(\bar{s}^{\,0})$ as follows:

 We note that the above leading-energy contribution of $O(\bar{s}^{\frac{1}{2}})$ is important for our explicit demonstration of the TGRET \eqref{eq:TGRET} in the following analysis.\

 \vs